-You will be invited to the written assessment test if you meet the admission requirements and your application documents are complete and were submitted on time.
+You will be invited to proceed in the admissions process if you meet the entry requirements and your application documents are complete and were submitted on time.

-The test will show whether you are suited to the course and will be held on a fixed date.
+The aptitude test is designed to show whether you are suited to the course and will take place on a fixed date.

 The personal interview